syncfusion-content/asp.net-core-docs/aspnet-core/Combobox/data-binding.md

 {% endhighlight %}

-{% endtabs %}

-Output for remote-data combobox control is as follows.
+Output for remote-data combobox control is as follows:

 ![](Combobox_databinding_images/remote_data.png)